 B9 can be found in a synthetic form, folic acid, which is often added to foods such as cereals to fortify them.
 It can also be bought in supplement form.

-Can be consumed naturally through green leafy veg, asparagus, root vegetables, milk, wheat, beans and salmon.
+Can be consumed naturally through green leafy vegetables, asparagus, root vegetables, milk, wheat, beans and salmon.

 Vitamin B12 most commonly found in fish, pork, beef, dairy and eggs.

 Vitamin B Complex | Deficiency Symptoms

-✗ Further symptoms in people with anaemia caused by a deficiency of folate can include numbness, muscle weakness and depression.
+- Further symptoms in people with anaemia caused by a deficiency of folate can include numbness, muscle weakness and depression.

-✗ A lack of vitamin B6 may cause skin disorders, such as irritation or a rash.
-It can also lead to irritation, depression or increased risk of infections!
+- A lack of vitamin B6 may cause skin disorders, such as irritation or a rash.
+It can also lead to irritation, depression or increased risk of infections.

 Take Home Message

 You need to ensure that you consume enough of the vitamins from the vitamin B complex each day so that your body can function effectively and efficiently.
-If you fear that you may suffer from any of the symptoms mentioned, then do consult your doctor and consider purchasing vitamin B supplements.
+If you fear that you may suffer from any of the symptoms mentioned, consult your doctor and consider purchasing vitamin B supplements.

 Looking to boost your immune system ready for winter?
 Click here to discover our top tips!